Part Two – To “Let Live”

 In short, to live and let live requires that we each resolve to advocate for our own personal moral goals from outside the law while calibrating the law only to outlaw all acts of aggression from whatever source.
 There is no other way to achieve either freedom or peace.

-The Live and Let Live Principle applies to all people equally regardless of race, nationality, ethnicity, religiosity or lack thereof, sexual orientation, economic status or any other immutable characteristic.
+The Live and Let Live Philosophy applies to all people equally regardless of race, nationality, ethnicity, religiosity or lack thereof, sexual orientation, economic status or any other immutable characteristic.
 We are all brothers and sisters.
 We should celebrate our diversity as we celebrate our lives.
 The path to global peace is clear, let’s simply live and let live!

 – Marc J. Victor, Founder